ppb/pursuedpybear/docs/reference/sound.rst

 .. autoclass:: ppb.Sound

    The asset to use for sounds.
-WAV and Ogg/Vorbis are supported.
+A variety of file formats are supported.